onomono-design/2025-05-11-XR-PLAYER/README.md

 - **Interaction**: Move the device physically to look around, or swipe horizontally to pan
 - **Performance**: Automatically optimized video resolution and rendering settings for mobile devices
 - **Permissions**: On iOS, the player requests device motion permissions during initialization
-- **Recentering**: When the "Recenter" button is clicked, the videosphere rotation is adjusted to align with the user's current forward direction, making wherever the user is currently facing the "front" view
+- **Recentering**: When the "Recenter" button is clicked, the current view direction is set as the new "forward" (0,0,0) reference point.
+The player records the user's current orientation and resets all tracking to make this the new center.
+- **Spatial Memory**: The recentering function creates a more natural experience by allowing users to establish their own reference points within the 360° environment based on their physical position and orientation.
 - **Fallback**: If device orientation is not available or permission is denied, falls back to full touch-based controls (both panning and tilting)

 ### Technical Implementation
 - The detection between desktop and mobile is handled by matching against pointer coarse media queries
-- Initial camera rotation on desktop is set to (0, -90, 0) to provide a consistent starting view
+- Initial camera and videosphere rotations are set to (0, 0, 0) to provide a consistent starting view
 - Mobile devices use A-Frame's `magicWindowTrackingEnabled` for device orientation
 - On mobile with orientation enabled, touch controls are modified to primarily affect horizontal movement by setting a near-zero `verticalDragFactor`
 - The recenter function works differently based on device:
-  - Desktop: Resets camera rotation to initial values
+  - **Desktop**: Resets camera rotation to initial values (0, 0, 0), returning to the predefined starting view
+  - **Mobile**: Creates a new reference point by:
+    1. Capturing the user's current view direction (camera rotation)
-  - Mobile: Adjusts videosphere rotation to match current camera direction
+    2. Setting the videosphere rotation to compensate for this orientation
+    3. Resetting the camera's rotation to (0, 0, 0)
+    4. Updating all internal reference points to consider this the new "forward" direction
+    5. This makes wherever the user is currently facing the new "front" view

 ## Device Orientation Permissions